H.

 Catherine is a graphic designer who needs a website to choose the best time for her to visit an exhibitions and get the exhibitions and artworks information quickly and easily, because sometimes the exhibitions is crowded.
 It’s also hard to locate an exhibition and get the background information of an artwork.

-Ideate Solution:
+Ideate Solutions:

 Goal Statement: